 - Travel insurance, covering one week before the first day of orientation up until one week after your final day of assessment per semester.

-If you are a Fee-paying student, you are required to pay tuition fees to your selected host institution rather than the University of Melbourne.
+If you are a non-partner student, you are required to pay tuition fees to your selected host institution rather than the University of Melbourne.
 This means the cost of subject tuition can vary drastically.
-It is worth investigating the tuition fees of various institutions and subjects before deciding to undertake a Fee-paying program.
+It is worth investigating the tuition fees of various institutions and subjects before deciding to undertake a non-partner program.